ylefebvre/link-library/readme.txt

 == Changelog ==

+= 6.2.1 =
+* Fix for category description data not displaying when selected in Advanced configuration table

 = 6.2 =
 * Added new option for user submission form to change the default text that appears in the link address field
 * Set default value for new option to https, since more and more sites use https by default